isabelamoraes/ignite-react-native-gofinances/README.md

 # Run the mobile application (Android)
 $ expo start

+# Run the test
+$ yarn test

+# Generate coverage test report
+$ yarn test --coverage

 ```

 ## Reference

-This application was developed during the classes of the Chapter II of the React Native track on Ignite, training promoted by Rocketseat.
+This application was developed during the classes of the Chapter II of the React Native track on Ignite, training promoted by Rocketseat, and reused in the Chapter V to explore the tests concept on React Native.